快猫成版视频

 Upon completion of this course, students will be able to:

-- Demonstrate comprehension of texts through outlining, paraphrasing, and summarize a level 5 article which includes the title, author, reporting verb, and main ideas to convey approximate meaning without plagiarizing.
+4. Demonstrate comprehension of level 5 texts through outlining, paraphrasing, and writing a summary/response which includes the title, author, reporting verb, and main ideas to convey approximate meaning without plagiarizing.
 (51, 53, 60)

 Writing 1 (10 鈥 31 / Below A1 鈥 low A2)